InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 # Basic Infrastructure

-As inner source is mainly about cultural change, we need to have an easy-access and low barrier tools.
+As InnerSource is mainly about cultural change, we need to have an easy-access and low barrier tools.
 The easier to use, the more developers that will try in first place to work with other business units and inner-sourced projects.